v0idp/byond_discord/README.md

 To configure the bot open the ``config.json`` file in the ``src`` folder and enter your bot ``token``, ``globalCommandPrefix`` and ``ownerID``.
 The ``byondTopic`` ``host`` settings have to be the address or domain of your byond game server, ``port`` is the port of your byond game server. the ``notifications`` settings contains ``role`` ID is to ping the user when he signed up to be notified for server startup.
 The last one ``byondImport`` is the settings for the webserver which listens to commands and messages from the byond game server, you can enable or disable it here and set the ``port`` it listens to.

-Go into the Newscaster root folder and type
+Go into the Byond Discord root folder and type
 ```sh
 npm prestart
 ```